cristianberroeta/minesweeper/README.md

 ### Game page: /games/:gameId

-This page will initially present 2 input selectors for the number of rows, columns, and mines, as well as a Start button.
+This page will initially present 3 input fields for the number of rows, columns, and mines, as well as a Start button.

 Once the Start button is pressed, these elements will be displayed:
 - the game board,